czerwonk/hakanai/README.md

 Serves the hakanai icon.

 ### GET /scripts/hakanai-client.js
 Serves the JavaScript client library for browser-based encryption/decryption.
+The client is implemented in TypeScript and compiled to JavaScript for browser compatibility.

 ### GET /
 Web interface for retrieving secrets - shows a form to paste hakanai URLs.